Keyboard shortcuts

 When local_offset > 0 and local_offset < remote_offset:

-1. Fetches changes in batches from the CTI API.
+1. Fetches the changes in batches from the CTI API.

 2. Applies JSON Patch operations (add, update, delete).

-3. Pushes changes to the Security Analytics Plugin via SecurityAnalyticsServiceImpl.
+3. Pushes the changes to the Security Analytics Plugin via SecurityAnalyticsServiceImpl.

 4. Updates the local offset.